Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Appendix

+\textbf{Implementation Details.} Building upon the framework illustrated in Fig. \ref{fig:mainfig}, we construct a hierarchical vision backbone NaLaFormer.
+Consistent with established works \citep{rala, rmt, swin}, we develope a set of NaLaFormer backbones, each with varying configurations of block count and channel dimensions across their respective stages whose the ratio of MLP is set to 3.5.
+The architecture details are illustrated in the Tab. \ref{tab:modeldetails}.

 \textbf{Image Classification.} In this task, we train all of our models with AdamW optimizer for 320 epochs, including 20 epochs for linear warm-up.
 The basic learning rate is set to 0.001 for 128 micro batchsize and 1024 global batchsize.
 The training framework is developed on the top of the official DeiT implementation.
-Additionally, we use CPE \cite{cpe} to serve as the positional encoding.
+Additionally, we use CPE \citep{cpe} to serve as the positional encoding.
 When mapping each $\operatorname{d}(\mathbf{x})$, we set $f(x)=\frac{\pi}{4}\operatorname{tanh}(x)$ to make the cosine function only inhibits the directions with opposite signals.

-\textbf{Object Detection and Segmentation.} We further conducted comprehensive experiments on the object detection task using the COCO dataset \cite{COCO}, which contains 118K training images and 5K validation images annotated with 80 object categories.
+\textbf{Object Detection and Segmentation.} We further conducted comprehensive experiments on the object detection task using the COCO dataset \citep{COCO}, which contains 118K training images and 5K validation images annotated with 80 object categories.
 We use our model as backbone with pretrained weights on ImageNet-1K.
-We conduct the experiments following the \textit{mmcv-detection} \cite{mmcv} project.
+We conduct the experiments following the \textit{mmcv-detection} \citep{mmcv} project.
 The model are trained under both $1\times$ (12 epochs) and $3\times$ (36 epochs).
 We use the AdamW optimizer with 0.0001 learning rate, 0.0001 weight decay and ``step'' policy.

-\textbf{Semantic Segmentation.} We conduct the semantic segmentation of ADE20K dataset \cite{ade20k}.
+\textbf{Semantic Segmentation.} We conduct the semantic segmentation of ADE20K dataset \citep{ade20k}.
 This widely adopted dataset comprises 25,000 densely annotated images depicting complex real-world environments with rich contextual interactions between objects and their spatial configurations.
-We employ the pretrained NALAFormer models on two representative segmentation models, SemanticFPN and UperNet.
-The experiment is conducted based on \textit{mmcv-segmentation} \cite{mmcv}.
-The training iteration is set to 40000 for SemanticFPN models and 160000 for UperNet models.
+We employ the pretrained NaLaFormer models on two representative segmentation models, SemanticFPN and UperNet.
+The experiment is conducted based on \textit{mmcv-segmentation} \citep{mmcv}.
 All models are trained using AdamW optimizer with 0.0001 learning rate and 0.001 weight decay.